 Hard disk drive lock helps you keep your information secure.
+Hard disk drive lock does not protect a second hard disk drive installed in the module bay.

 When you enable hard disk drive lock, the current user password (or administrator password if that is the only password set) is encoded on the hard disk drive.